 This post includes affiliate links.

 I am so excited to publish another pattern using the waistcoat stitch.
-You properly noticed I am in love with this trending stitch.
+You probably noticed I am in love with this trending stitch.
 I also love combining trends.
-So, this pattern does not only show how to make it into a hat (with pom-pom), but also you can make it into a beanie, messy bun hat, neck warmer, or even a pussycat hat.
+So, this pattern not only shows how to make it into a hat (with pom-pom), but also you can make it into a beanie, messy bun hat, neck warmer, or even a kittycat hat.
 YAY!!

 So many options, all in one pattern (ad-free pdf download link is on the bottom).
 And on top of that this LOVE HAT shows small hearts (V’s) growing in amount towards the top.
 So you have a transition from pink to red as a gradient.

 So pretty.
 So perfect for Valentine’s Day.
 And because they is a repeat included in the pattern is is very easy to adjusted to different hat sizes even tho this is written for a teen/adult.